annazoechner/FinalProject_WSE/README.md

 1.)
 Download repository and unpack folder <br>
 2.)
 Open Terminal and change directory: `cd ../01_download` <br>
 3.) run bash script: `bash 01run.sh`<br>
-&emsp; default: 250 *.ent files will be downloaded, if you want a different number change N_ENTRIES in the bash script <br>
+&emsp;&emsp; default: 250 *.ent files will be downloaded, if you want a different number change N_ENTRIES in the bash script <br>
-4.)
+&emsp;&emsp; To save space pack files by using the out commented command in the bash script: `gzip results/*ent` 4.)
 Change directory: `../02_parse_pdb` <br>
-5.) run bash script: `bash 02run.sh` <br>
+&emsp;&emsp; In case files are in gzip-folder uncomment line 10-17 in the bash script 5.) run bash script: `bash 02run.sh` <br>

 In `../02_parse_pdb/results` you can find the frequency table (AA_freq_table.tsv) and the multibar plot (AA_freq_plot.pdf).